souravs17031999/CCP-AWS-CLFC01/CLF_C01_CLOUD_CONCEPTS/case_study_summary.md

 - Automate with architectural experimentation in mind: Automation permits you to create and replicate your workloads at low cost and avoid the expense of manual effort.
 - Consider evolutionary architectures: This permits systems to evolve over time so that businesses can take advantage of innovations as a standard practice.
 - Drive architectures using data: Your cloud infrastructure is code, so you can use that data to inform your architecture choices and improvements over time.
 - Improve through game days: Test how your architecture and processes perform by regularly scheduling game days to simulate events in production.

+AWS Architecture Center : web portal for Reference architecture examples and diagrams

 * The pillars of the framework
 *** Operational excellence